2019 shipping of humanitarian aid to Venezuela: Shortages in Venezuela

 The National Assembly of Venezuela, with an opposition majority, declared a "humanitarian health crisis" on 24 January 2016, in view of "the serious shortage of medicines, medical supplies and deterioration of the humanitarian infrastructure", demanding from the government of Nicolás Maduro "guarantee immediately access to the list of essential medicines that are basic, indispensable and imprescindible and must be accessible at all times".

 In a September 2017 Al Jazeera interview with president of the Constituent Assembly Delcy Rodríguez, she stated, "I have denied and continue denying that Venezuela has a humanitarian crisis".
 As a result, international intervention in Venezuela would not be justified.
 She also described statements by Venezuelans calling for international assistance as "treasonous".

-On 18 October 2018, the United States sent the USNS Comfort hospital ship to South America to assist those affected by the Venezuelan migration crisis.
+On 18 October 2018, the United States sent the USNS Comfort hospital ship to South America to assist those affected by the Venezuelan refugee crisis.
 The main goal was to relieve health systems in neighboring countries which faced the arrival of thousands of Venezuelan migrants.
 Three months later on 29 January 2019, the United States announced its intention to open a humanitarian corridor in Venezuela.

 In a February 2019 BBC News interview with correspondent Orla Guerin, President Maduro has stated that "Venezuela is not a country of famine.
 It has very high levels of nutrients and access to food".
 He also claimed that the United States was intending to create a humanitarian crisis in order to justify a military intervention there.
 Joint studies shared that same month by ENCOVI, a group of researchers from Andrés Bello Catholic University, Central University of Venezuela and Simón Bolívar University, showed that in Venezuelan households, multidimensional poverty affected 51%, 80% suffered from food insecurity and 90% did not have an income to purchase any food.